SEED-platform/seed/README.md

 The SEED web application provides both a browser-based interface for users to upload and manage their building data, as well as a full set of APIs that app developers can use to access these same data management functions.
+From a running server, the Swagger API documentation can be found at `/app/api-docs` or from the front end by clicking the API documentation link in the sidebar.

 ### Installation